elos/documentation/data/models/calendar.md

  - There is a day schedule, for each day of the week - the default schedule for _said_ day
  - There are date-specific unique schedule additions and overrides

+Day schedule additions are stored in a map, the key values are of the following canonical format:

+`100 * time.MonthInteger + time.MonthDay`

+For example: December 31st is the integer 1231.

 Though the calendar model is the basic data structure, the actual calendar resolution is implemented in an agent that is acting on behalf of a user.

 ### Implementation